CYBER-DARK-YT/Ter-Kali/README.md

 # Disclaimer

-The use of the Adv-Phishing is COMPLETE RESPONSIBILITY of the END-USER.
+The use of the  Ter-Kali is COMPLETE RESPONSIBILITY of the END-USER.
 Developers assume NO liability and are NOT responsible for any misuse or damage caused by this program.